 Ψ 27% reported getting access to a neurosurgeon harder

-Ψ 30% said it’s harder getting an MRI scan appointment
+Ψ 30% said it’s more difficult getting an MRI scan appointment

-Ψ 34% reported getting a physiotherapy appointment more difficult
+Ψ 34% said getting a physiotherapy appointment more difficult

 Ψ 45% said, getting respite care became harder the past 3 years